-One definition of hypnotherapy is using hypnosis in a therapeutic environment to help clients effect a meaningful change in their lives.
-While it might resemble sleep, hypnosis is not sleep or relaxation, but it does create a state of deep relaxation and heightened, focused awareness in which mental stress and physical tension are greatly reduced and the subconscious mind can accept suggestions for change.
+One definition of hypnotherapy is using hypnosis in a therapeutic environment to help clients to effect a meaningful change in their lives.
+While it might resemble sleep, hypnosis is not sleeping or relaxation, but it does create a state of deep relaxation and heightened, focused awareness in which mental stress and physical tension are greatly reduced and the subconscious mind can accept suggestions for change.
 In hypnosis, the mind is more receptive to the process of change.
-The hypnotherapist and client work together as a team to achieve the goal of resolving the client's specific needs.
+The hypnotherapist and client work together as a team to achieve the goal of resolving the client's specific needs

 Some people are leery of hypnosis.
 Why?
 Mainly because they have a set of expectations they have received from what they've seen on TV or in the movies.
 They think they will bark like a dog or cluck like a chicken.
 Or, they think that the hypnotist will gain some mysterious control over them or learn their deepest dark secrets.
 Not so!
-If you want to know what hypnosis is really about, click on the Hypnosis link at the top of the screen.
-It's a good informative piece explaining what hypnosis feels like.
+Actually, being in hypnosis can give you a sense of strength and empowerment.

-For most people, depending on the purpose, only a few sessions are all that is necessary to effect change.
+For most people, depending on the issue, only a few sessions are all that is necessary to effect change.
 Some issues may require additional sessions.
-Since hypnotherapy works with the subconscious mind rather than the conscious mind, change is effected at a far deeper level.
-Change is thereby rapid, and does not require many, therapeutic sessions.
+Since hypnotherapy works with the subconscious mind rather than the conscious mind, change is affected at a far deeper level.
+Change is thereby rapid and does not require many, therapeutic sessions.

 Also, if you have a Doctor's referral, we can help you cope with many medical conditions.